Dullone/echat/README.md

-Experimental chat program using express;
+Experimental chat program using express and angular.